-- A student may enrol for no more than two degrees or diplomas in the same year.
-When a student enrols for two degrees or diplomas in the same year, the Dean of the appropriate Faculty shall determine the number of courses for which the student may enrol. - 4.
+- A student may enrol in more than one qualification concurrently only with the approval of the relevant Dean or Deans.
+The Dean(s) may determine the maximum and/or minimum number of points for which the student may enrol in each qualification. - 4.
 Where prescriptions provide options, a student must consult the Head of Department/School concerned before any selection is made.
-Notes: - For the purposes of these Regulations the term Head of Department/School includes the Chairperson or Coordinator of an interdisciplinary course. - 2.
+Notes: - For the purposes of these regulations the term Head of Department/School includes the Chairperson or Coordinator of an interdisciplinary course. - 2.
 Not all of the options listed in the prescriptions are necessarily offered in any one year. - 5.
 If a student enrols again in a course for any reason (such as failure or receipt of a restricted credit), the Head of the relevant Department/School may, at his or her discretion, and with the agreement of the student concerned, exempt the student from tuition in lectures, tutorials, laboratory, practical, field, or any other work.
 If a student seeks such an exemption, application to the Head of Department/ School must be made before the end of the second teaching week of the semester or the first teaching week for a Summer Programme course. - 6.
 If any exemption from tuition is granted, the student must nevertheless enrol and pay the full tuition fee for the course, but the student may be exempt from any additional course costs (such as those specifically to cover the costs of fieldwork) related to the work for which an exemption has been granted.